OperationCode/operationcode_old_site/CONTRIBUTING.md

 ## Goals
 1. Serve Our Members
-2. Foster the most positive and beginner friendly environement possible
+2. Foster the most positive and beginner friendly environment possible
 3. Feature a project in as many languages as possible

 ## Operation Code
 Operation Code is a nonprofit dedicated to getting veterans and their families into programming careers.
-Our website (https://operationcode.org) is docker based and has frontend and a backend servers.
+Our website (https://operationcode.org) is docker based and has frontend and backend servers.

 ## What is a frontend?

-When you visit our website you're intereacting with two systems, a frontend application and a backend application.
+When you visit our website you're interacting with two systems, a frontend application, and a backend application.
-The frontend application (where you are now) is responsible for displaying images, text and data on our web pages.
+The frontend application (where you are now) is responsible for displaying images, text, and data on our web pages.
 Frontend applications are usually written using a combination of HTML, CSS, and Javascript and utilize 1 or more frameworks such as Angular, backbone, vue, and react. https://operationcode.org uses react.